TheJacksonLaboratory/LIRICAL/docs/lirical-html.rst

 The HTML output page begins with a summary of the sample name and a list of the `HPO <http:\\www.human-phenotype-ontology.org>`_ terms used to run the program.
-By default, LIRICAL shows a detailed output only for the top 10 differential diagnoses (or more if more diagnoses have a posterior probability above the default threshold of 1% (The minimum number of differential diagnoses to show can be changed with the ``-m`` option, and the probability threshold can be changed with the ``-t`` option).
+By default, LIRICAL shows a detailed output only for the top 10 differential diagnoses (or more if more diagnoses have a posterior probability above the default threshold of 1%).
+The minimum number of differential diagnoses to show can be changed with the ``-m`` option, and the probability threshold can be changed with the ``-t`` option.